-- The accountable authority for an Agency must submit an Emerging Accounting Issues Report specifying any significant issue, which has the potential to impact the Consolidated State Financial Statements, to NSW Treasury by the date specified in section 2.2 of this TPG. - The accountable authority for an Agency must communicate these emerging issues to their respective Audit and Risk Committee.
+- The accountable authority for an Agency must submit an Information on Emerging Issues Return specifying any significant issues, which have the potential to impact the Consolidated State Financial Statements to NSW Treasury by the date specified in section 2.2 of this TPG. - The accountable authority for an Agency must communicate these emerging issues to their respective Audit and Risk Committee (ARC).